Easley v. Cromartie: Supreme Court

-The justification of the court stated that in North Carolina, race and politics are strongly correlated.
-The district may be majority African American, however, Southern Blacks have strong tendencies to vote Democrat.
-Voter registrations were used as evidence to prove to the court that the redistricting which drew the 12th district were arguably based on political reasons.
-In the majority opinion, Stephen G Breyer says "the party attacking the legislatively drawn boundaries must show at the least that the legislature could have achieved its legitimate political objectives in alternative ways that are comparably consistent with traditional districting principles", and in this case, the plaintiffs were not able to make this argument compelling.
+The Court emphasized that in North Carolina race and political affiliation were very closely linked, since Black voters strongly tended to support Democrats.
+Therefore, the key question was whether the legislature drew the district because of race itself or because it wanted to group Democratic voters together for partisan reasons.
+Justice Stephen Breyer concluded that "the party attacking the legislatively drawn boundaries must show at the least that the legislature could have achieved its legitimate political objectives in alternative ways that are comparably consistent with traditional districting principles", and in this case, the plaintiffs were not able to meet this demanding burden of proof.